yamtl/viatra-cps-incr-benchmark/m2m.incr.cps2dep.yamtl.batch/readme.md

 ## Running the benchmark

 To run the benchmark:
-1. Select the corresponding runner in the Gradle build file, by setting `mainClassName`.
+1. Select the corresponding runner in the Gradle build file, by setting `mainClassName`
-2. Run the command `./gradlew clean run` .
-(Remember to use Java 1.8).
+2. Run the command `./gradlew clean run`

 ## Running the benchmark sanity checks